 Before hitting the grill, make sure your steak comes up to room temperature.
 This will help it cook evenly from edge to center for that perfect medium rare.
-Prep the grill by getting it really, really hot.
+Prep the grill (gas grill, outdoor grill, whatever you have) by getting it really, really hot.
 Keep the lid closed up until the moment you place the steak on the grill.
 You’re looking for a hard sear to seal in the juices.

 Using a good pair of tongs, quickly lay the steak on the grill, protecting yourself in the event that the addition of fats and oils causes a flare-up.
 I usually keep a squirt bottle of water handy for flare-ups, just in case.
 Set your timer and wait: in order to get a good sear, you won’t want to move the steak for a few minutes.